462d Air Expeditionary Group: Operations from India and China

-In March 1944, the group left the United States and deployed via Africa to Piardoba Airfield, a former B-24 Liberator airfield at India, arriving on 7 April in India, the group was assigned to the XX Bomber Command of the new Twentieth Air Force.
-During the week of 15–22 April, no fewer than five 58th Bomb Wing B-29s crashed near Karachi all from overheated engines.
+In March 1944, the group left the United States and deployed via Africa to Piardoba Airfield, a former Consolidated B-24 Liberator airfield in India, arriving on 7 April.
+In India, the group was assigned to the XX Bomber Command of the new Twentieth Air Force.
+During the week of 15–22 April, no fewer than five 58th Bombardment Wing B-29s crashed near Karachi all from overheated engines.
 The entire wing had to be grounded en route until the cause was found.
 The cause was traced to the fact that the B-29's R-3350 engine had not been designed to operate at ground temperatures higher than 115 °F, which were typically exceeded in India.
 Modifications had also to be made to the aircraft and after these modifications, B-29 flights to India were resumed.

 From India, the 462d Bomb Group planned to fly missions against Japan from airfields in China.
 However, all the supplies of fuel, bombs, and spares needed to support the forward bases in China had to be flown in from India over The Hump (the name given by Allied pilots to the eastern end of the Himalayan Mountains), since Japanese control of the seas around the Chinese coast made seaborne supply of China impossible.
 Many of the supplies had to be delivered to China by the B-29s themselves.
 For this role, they were stripped of nearly all combat equipment and used as flying tankers and each carried seven tons of fuel.
 The Hump route was so dangerous and difficult that each time a B-29 flew from India to China it was counted as a combat mission.

 The first combat mission by the group took place on 5 June 1944 when squadrons of the 462d took off from India to attack the Makasan railroad yards at Bangkok, Thailand.
 This involved a 2261-mile round trip, the longest bombing mission yet attempted during the war.

 On 15 June the group participated in the first American Air Force attack on the Japanese Home Islands since the Doolittle raid in 1942 when it took part in the bombing of Yawata.
 Operating from bases in India, and at times staging through fields in India and China, the group struck transportation centers, naval installations, iron works, aircraft plants, and other targets in Japan, Thailand, Burma, China, Formosa, and Indonesia.
 From a staging base in Ceylon, the 462d mined the Musi River in Sumatra in August 1944.
 The 462d received a Distinguished Unit Citation (DUC) for a nighttime attack on iron and steel works at Yawata, Japan, on 20 August 1944.
-In October 1944, Twentieth Air Force reorganized its B-29 units.
-As a result, the 462d lost its 771st Bombardment Squadron and its four Bombardment Maintenance Squadrons, absorbing their personnel into its remaining squadrons.
+In October 1944, the Twentieth Air Force reorganized its B-29 units.
+As a result, the 462d lost its 771st Bombardment Squadron and its four bombardment maintenance squadrons, absorbing their personnel into its remaining squadrons.